FusionAuth/fusionauth-site/site/_posts/2020-08-06-securely-implement-oauth-vuejs.md

 </script>
 ```

-According to the above code, if the user is not logged in, the `Sign In` text will be displayed, otherwise a `Sign Out` message will be shown. `email` is expected to be passed from `App.vue` as a prop here, so let's do that.
+According to the above code, if the user is not logged in, the `Sign In` text will be displayed, otherwise, a `Sign Out` message will be shown. `email` is expected to be passed from `App.vue` as a prop here, so let's do that.
 In our `App.vue` file, first import the `Login` component:

 ```javascript
 //...